 For Linux Debian you would need to execute a shell script to be able to change the resolution.
 It is very good idea to use a serial cable for connection to the board from a personal computer since in this case you are dependent on a video resolution (a cable like USB-SERIAL-CABLE-F).
 When the board boots type:

 ./change\display\

 or

-./change\display\A20\lime.sh
+./change\display\A10\lime.sh

-Then the main menu of the video configuration script shows up and you can select the desired interface (LCD, HDMI or VGA):
+and choose the resolution and the interface (LCD, HDMI or VGA).